Do you need to hire a pitch deck designer? Click here to post up a job and top quality designers will contact you with their rates.

-It also depends what kind of fundraising you’re doing.
-In this article we’re talking specifically about seed funding.
-If you’re a series A, B or C or raising through VCs, your process and timescale will be different.
+It also depends on what kind of fundraising you’re doing.
+In this article, we’re talking specifically about seed funding.
+If you’re a series A, B, or C or raising through VCs, your process and timescale will be different.

 When to raise startup investment

 How do you know the time is right to start the fundraising process?
 All the pros will tell you to only raise “when you’re ready“.